-Mobile urgent care cost plusses for seniors: affordability and predictability.
+Urgent care cost plusses for seniors: affordability and predictability.
 Two key benefits of in-home urgent care are a price model that seniors can afford and the ability to determine what they will pay.
 DispatchHealth offers two easily understood pricing models: Seniors with Medicare/commercial insurance typically pay $6-45 out of pocket.
-Uninsured individuals pay a flat fee of $275.
+Uninsured individuals pay a flat fee of $375.

 Senior concerns wind up in the wastebasket